-Qualified beneficiaries who become eligible for Medicare or obtain other group insurance coverage (which does not impose preexisting condition limitations or exclusions) after enrolling in COBRA are required to notify the Department in writing of their Medicare eligibility or other group coverage.
+Qualified beneficiaries who become eligible for Medicare or obtain other group insurance coverage (which does not impose preexisting condition limitations or exclusions) after enrolling in COBRA are required to notify MBSC by completing the online process using the Self-Service Tools at MyBenefits.illinois.gov.
 These individuals are ineligible to continue COBRA coverage and will be terminated from the COBRA program.

 The Department reserves the right to retroactively terminate COBRA coverage if an individual is deemed ineligible.
-Premiums will not be refunded for coverage terminated retroactively due to ineligibility.
+Contributions will not be refunded for coverage terminated retroactively due to ineligibility.